alihuss7/sequence/README.md

 ### Install external ANARCI / AbNatiV / NanoKink / NanoMelt

-The `external/` directory already contains the vendored sources.
-Install all four packages from source using the helper script:
+The `scripts/install_external_deps.py` helper clones each upstream project into the ignored `external/` folder (so the GitHub repo stays light) and installs them in the required order:

 ```bash
 python scripts/install_external_deps.py